aichakorovaev-oss/aichakorovaev-oss/README.md

 # Hi you !
 How are you ?
 Here we want to make the Internet more exciting and make sure AI has a positive impact.
+*AI is integrated on apps to be much more than a chatbot assistant.*

 [Ami app](https://github.com/aichakorovaev-oss/Ami-app) :  Recommendation Engine integrating AI for better mental health